tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

 - Update Portfolio: Similar to updating a project, we first fetch the portfolio.
 After validating the form, the portfolio is updated.

 **How do you pass information from the database to display the active portfolios on the home page?
-Explore the python shell command line to see what is returned for:**
+Explore the Python shell command line to see what is returned for:**

 ```python
 student_active_portfolios =
 Student.objects.select_related('portfolio').all().filter(portfolio__is_active=True)
 ```

-To ensure only active portfolios are displayed on the home page, we can utilize Django's ORM capabilities to filter them out.
+To ensure that only active portfolios are displayed on the home page, we can utilize Django's ORM capabilities to filter them out.
 This line of code fetches all student objects that have an associated active portfolio.
 The `select_related` method optimizes our query, reducing database hits when accessing related objects.

 **Explore the code in index.html**